philsturgeon/psr0-naming-oddity/README.md

 	$instance = new Package\Foo_Bar_Baz();

-You can use either (or probably some whacky combination) but if you try to use both to reference the same file you will get unexpected results.
+Using either of these (or probably some whacky combination) will try to load up the `src/Foo/Bar/Baz.php` file, but only the first will instantiate it correctly.

 ## The Test